mmitch/dns-update/README.md

 ABOUT
 -----

-This is a small suite to enably dynamic DNS updates from remote hosts.
+This is a small suite to enable dynamic DNS updates from remote hosts.
 It's my personal replacement for the not-free-any-more DynDNS service.
 Clients use SSH to update their IP.
 While this won't work with J. Random Router that has a DynDNS client built in, it works on all of my systems (they have the